KrzysztofDusko/JustyBase.NetezzaDriver/README.md

 # JustyBase.NetezzaDriver
 JustyBase.NetezzaDriver is a .NET library for interacting with IBM Netezza Performance Server databases.
 It provides a set of classes and methods to facilitate database connections, command execution, and data retrieval.
 Code is is based on [nzpy](https://github.com/IBM/nzpy) and [npgsql](https://github.com/npgsql/npgsql)
-> ⚠️ **Warning**: This project is currently under active development and is not yet ready for production use.
-The API may have significant changes before the first stable release.

 ## Features